Congratulations! You’ve received your offer of admission. Here’s what you need to do next.

 Step 1: Accept your offer

-Log in to the Student Service Centre and click on “Accept my Offer.”
-You will be guided through paying your deposit.
-The deposit will be credited to your first-term tuition fees.
-That’s it!
-You’re on your way.
+Log in to the Student Service Centre and click Yes, I accept this offer.
+You will be guided through paying your deposit, which will be credited to your first-term tuition fees.

 This step is for international students only.